bridgem/CoolClock/README.md

 Authors
 -------

-CoolClock was originally created by Simon Baird <simon.baird@gmail.com>.
+CoolClock was originally created by Simon Baird.

-As for this fork's maintainer: I'm Pantelis Panayiotou <p.panayiotou@gmail.com>
+This version forked from Pantelis Panayiotou.

-and I need to have this code functioning properly.
-So, please feel free to send me bug reports and suggestions.
+Forked primarily to add timezone support which follows Daylight Saving Time changes.

 License
 -------